See How Your Circuit Board is Made During Design with Altium Designer

 - Regardless of your board’s design requirements, you can easily specify them using AD’s PCB Rules and Constraints Editor.
 Moreover, this tool is structured such that you can target particular parameters or PCB manufacturing stages.

-AD’s Easy to use PCB Rules and Constraints Editor
+Altium Designer’s Easy to use PCB Rules and Constraints Editor

 The final stage of PCB manufacture is assembly.
 During this stage your components are attached to the previously printed circuit board.
 Just as for PCB fabrication, there are rules and guidelines that you should specify.
 These specifications that are focused on the assembly of your PCB or placement of copper are referred to as design for assembly (DFA), a part of any good DFM utilization.